shriram05/shriram05/README.md

 ###

-<h6 align="left">Hi, Iam Shriram Kumar.
+<p align="left">Hi, Iam Shriram Kumar.
 A final year computer science and engineering student at Rajalakshmi Engineering College.
 Iam a DSA enthusiast with familiarity in front-end and back-end technologies dedicated in bringing innovative and feasible solutions to the team.
-Interested to learn and grow in a collaborative environment.</h6>
+Interested to learn and grow in a collaborative environment.</p>

 ###